SapporoAlex/Defender/README.md

 3. Follow the onscreen instructions to play.
 Movement controls are the arrow keys.
 Firing you weapon is SPACE.
 Shoot or drive into the oncoming enemies before they pass your position.
 Try to reach a high level of waves passed.

 ## File Structure
-- 'assets': Folder with png images
+- `assets`: Folder with png images
-- 'Defender.py': Python script for running the game
+- `Defender.py`: Python script for running the game

 ## Author
 Alex McKinley